 To get started:

-Link your chosen bucket(s) at my.couchdrop.io/buckets and leave it at its default root path
+Link your chosen bucket(s) at my.couchdrop.io/manage/storage and leave it at its default root path

-Head to https://my.couchdrop.io/credentials to setup your users, here is where you create the subfolders and set the permissions the users have access to.
+Head to https://my.couchdrop.io/manage/users to setup your users, here is where you create the subdirectories and set the permissions the users have access to.
 You can also give the users access to the root directory or other nested folders.

 When your users go to use SCP, Rsync or SFTP, they simply use the username in the username column and the password that defaults to or you can set a custom password like I have above.
 You also have the ability to tie a public key to the token to prevent the users having to use a password at all.